First Presbyterian Church

 In the 20th century, Fleming County faced various challenges and changes.
 The decline of tobacco farming and the rise of industrialization led to shifts in the local economy.
 Today, Fleming County is known for its beautiful rolling hills, rich farmland, and close-knit community.
 It continues to preserve its historical landmarks and embrace its Appalachian heritage, while evolving to meet the needs of its residents in the modern era.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Fleming County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Fleming County, Kentucky.